 If you have the right tool in your hand, you can do the whole process in a couple of minutes without touching a line of code.

-Today, we’ve shared how to create/add forms to the Elementor website, using Happy Addons free Gravity Forms widget.
+Today, we’ve shared how to add Gravity forms to the Elementor website using the Happy Addons free Gravity Forms widget.

 We also shared the other Happy Addons form widgets that are compatible with popular form plugins.

 How To Use Happy Addons’ Gravity Forms Widget To Create Forms For Elementor Website